knyete/Micropython-scheduler/README.md

 microsecond region are required, there is no alternative than to use the ``pyb.udelay()`` function.

-The amount of overrun may be retrieved as follows (see Return from Yield for explanation).
+The amount of overrun may be retrieved as follows (see paragraph "Return from Yield" for explanation).

 ```python
 def mythread():